mirage/irmin/doc/irmin-pack/design/layered_store.md

 ## Background

-The Tezos blockchain uses irmin-pack as the main storage component.
-Roughly speaking, irmin-pack is a git-like object store, optimized for the Tezos usecase.
-Irmin-pack has several components (including an "index", and a "dictionary"), but we focus on the main file used to store object data: the store pack file.
+The Tezos blockchain uses `irmin-pack` as the main storage component.
+Roughly speaking, `irmin-pack` is a Git-like object store, optimised for the Tezos usecase. `irmin-pack` has several components (including an "index" and a "dictionary"), but we focus on the main file used to store object data: the store pack file.

 **Pack file:** The pack file stores marshalled objects one after the